vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/03/012_shAlAnirmANam/07_emAM_kumArastaruNa.md

 <details><summary>Griffith</summary>

-id
-3.12.7    To this the tender boy hath come, to this the ...
+To this the tender boy hath come, to this the calf with all the beasts,
-3.12.7    Here, O ye Waters, is your heart.
-Here is your...
-Name: Comment, dtype: object
+To this crock of foaming drink, hither with jars of curdled milk.
 </details>

 <details><summary>पदपाठः</summary>